tigerfarm/tfpvideo/README.md

 #### Remote participant joins a Room.

 Room event: participantConnected.
-+ Attach the Tracks of the Room's current Participants: attachParticipantTracks(participant)
++ Attach the tracks of the room's current participants: attachParticipantTracks(participant)

 #### Remote participant leaves a Room that you are in.